The application deadline has passed. The next application deadline will be March 15th, 2024 for a start in October 2024.

 - Please do not send any TOEFL certificates directly to BCCN, since this might cause misunderstandings and delays in submission and processing of your application.

-- For your online application with Uni-Assist, please follow this procedure:
+- For applications with Uni-Assist, please follow this procedure:

 - After having registered with Uni-Assist, you'll come to the section "Search Study Offers".